Short Game Course intro thumbnail

 1. What do you want to improve in your full swing?

 To hit a great short chip shot, you have to keep your hands ahead of the clubhead.
-Give the shot a slight forward press, and make sure you maintain that throughout the swing.
+Give the shot a slight forward press and ensure you maintain that throughout the swing.

 If you want a great drill for this, put a tee in the velcro part of your golf glove.
 If you try to flip your wrist and lose that position of your hands, staying ahead of the golf ball, you’ll feel the tee hit the upper part of your hand as a reminder.